RobinKD/Projet-Opti/README.md

 then in the directory containing run_adaptive_ibea.py

     python run_adaptive_ibea.py 10 1 5
-10 is for the budget, the bigger, the longer the execution
+10 is for the budget, the bigger, the longer the execution (2 by default)

-1 is the current batch of the execution
+1 is the current batch of the execution (optional)

-5 is the number of batches.
+5 is the number of batches.(optional)

 Run it on all dimensions (check it near the end of run_adaptive) and choose a different number if you want to run it